NSF REU Training Site: Computational Biology Research, Gateway to STEM

 REU students are expected to give informal oral reports on their work during the course of the summer.
 By the end of the program students also will prepare a formal written report on their research and present an oral summary with a slide show (e.g., PowerPoint, Keynote, etc.).

 Application ProcessPlease download the application, complete all the required fields, and save as a PDF.
-Also prepare the additional items needed (proof of citizenship or permanent resident card; proof of health insurance; three letters of recommendation).
+Also prepare the additional items needed (proof of US citizenship or permanent US resident card; proof of health insurance; three letters of recommendation).